7Ragnarok7/DEDMAP/README.md

 ```
  - By default a tcp scan will be performed if no options are provided.

- - -t option must be exclusively used if any other option is used like -v
+ - -t option must be exclusively used if any other option is used like -v or -s.

  - By default the well-known top 1024 ports will be scanned if no ports are specified.